Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 ## 1.2.1
 - Fixed roll buttons not triggering for newly created combat actions, psi powers and theurgy rites.
+- Added ability to increase the number of damage dice rolled (from VPs).

 ## 1.2.0
 - Renamed sheet to `Fading Suns 2nd Edition Revised` from `Fading Suns v2.75`